cschladetsch/TurtleGraphics/Readme.md

 * Base tech: C++, STL and SDL.
 * Implementation of turtle graphics, with an interpreter.
-* Trying to show best practises.
+* Trying to show best practices.

 See [YouTube Playlist](https://youtube.com) for realtime commentary on development.